tasmidur/sink-data-mysql-to-mongodb/README.md

 # Sink data mysql to mongodb
-Sink data mysql data to mongodb based on mysql binlog event
+The application is developed by inspired by Kafka debezium.
+Here sync MySQL data to mongodb database based on mysql event.
+To capture the mysql event, I use a npm package https://github.com/p80-ch/mysql-event-emitter.
 ## Requirements

 * Node 12